phamtienkha/generative-pseudoinverse-memory/README.md

 # Generative Pseudo-Inverse Memory

-Implementation of the Generative Pseudo-Inverse Memory paper, which is accepted (Poster) at ICLR 2022.
+Implementation of ICLR 2022 paper Generative Pseudo-Inverse Memory.
 The full paper can be found at https://openreview.net/forum?id=Harn4_EZBw.